 Divisadero is really a train stop that overlooks the joining of Tararecua, Urique and Copper Canyons.
 This view point is likened to the views at Grand Canyon but there is no comparison in features by any means.
 It’s just that you are looking at the very tops of these canyons and they seem endless.

-There is also a small area for fun for the kiddies or for those young at heart in the Divisadero Cable Car area.
+You’ll find a small area of fun toys for the kiddies or for those young at heart in the Divisadero Adventure Park.
 One can find a rock climbing wall, Eurobungy and mini golf course.
-The entire 3 attractions will cost you only $100 pesos if you buy them all at once with one ticket or $50 pesos each if you buy them separately.
+The entire 3 attractions will cost you only ~$100 pesos if you buy them all at once with one ticket or ~$50 pesos each if you buy them separately.